-Systolic blood pressure may vary depends on the activity; surrounding temperature, diet-taken, state-of-mind (emotional), physical posture and medication used.
+Systolic blood pressure may vary based on the activity; surrounding temperature, diet-taken, state-of-mind (emotional), physical posture and medicines you are taking.

 What is systolic blood pressure?

-Blood pressure reading is the measurement of the force generated over the artery walls, when the heart contracts.
 For every heartbeat, blood pressure varies between systolic and diastolic pressures.
-Systolic pressure is the peak-pressure in the arteries, which generated at the end of the cardiac cycle when the ventricles are contracting.
+Systolic pressure is the peak pressure in the arteries, which generated at the end of the cardiac cycle when the ventricles are contracting.

-Blood-pressure readings are measured in millimeters of mercury (mmHg), and it is noted as two numbers, example 110 over 70 (i.e. 110/70).
+Blood pressure readings are measured in millimeters of mercury (mmHg), and it is noted as two numbers, example 110 over 70 (i.e. 110/70).
 The top number (110 mmHg) is the systolic blood pressure reading.
-It represents the maximum pressure generated when the heart contracts.
+It represents the maximum pressure generated when the heart contracts (beats).

 Importance of systolic blood pressure reading

-Heart pump’s blood into your blood vessels, enough systolic BP is requiring to push blood to all parts of your body.
-Blood vessels away from the heart, are branched as smaller tubes, one may go to brain and other to kidneys.
-Systolic pressure generates a blood flow to all branches to provide oxygen and nutrients for every body cell and removes waste.
+Heart pump’s blood into the blood vessels, enough systolic BP requires pushing blood to all parts of your body.
+Systolic pressure generates a blood flow to all branches to provide oxygen and nutrients for every body cell.

 Aging increases the importance of systolic blood pressure.
 It rises with age because of the hardening of the arteries this is a natural process.